AVSystem/developer-zone/docs/academy/exercise3a.md

 };
 ```

-Save created code, recompile the application, and build the .uf2 file.
+Save created code, recompile the application, and build the *.uf2* file.
 Flash the board and check the logs if everything is alright.

 If all went well and logs show **registration successfully updated**, you can go to Coiote IoT Device Management where the Registration status should show **Registered**.
-Go to the “Data Model” and  check if you can see Time Object in **Defined objects** section.
+Go to the **Data Model** and check if you can see Time Object in **Defined objects** section.

 !!!Note
     The Object allows LwM2M Clients to report the current time in seconds since January 1, 1970, UTC.
 After refreshing the page you can see that the value changed.